pranai11/CRT_PREMIUM_BATCH/README.md

 Contains basic problems we can solve using C Language to improve our logical thinking ability and implementations of C Data Structures.

 **Phase-3:**
-It contains projects we did using MERN Stack including basic HTML,CSS projects.
+It contains projects we did using MERN Stack including basic HTML,CSS and boostrap projects.